 Student Employment Centre

-The Student Employment Centre assists students in finding employment, either for part-time work on and off campus, or for permanent positions, particularly for graduates in the career programs.
-Students can also get help with résumé building, interview techniques and job search tips.
+The Student Employment Centre assists students in finding employment, either for part-time work on and off campus, or for permanent positions, particularly for graduates in career programs.
+Students can also get help with their resume, interview techniques and job search.